profound-labs/forest-path/manuscript/markdown/no-thai-no-farang.md

 This previously unpublished interview is from the original material for the first edition of ‘Forest Path’.
 It was not included in the original book, probably because of its length.
 On re-reading, it seemed a real pity not to include it this time.
-Tan Paññāvuddho (see page FIXME:pageref), the main editor of the first edition of *Forest Path*, conducted the interview.
+Tan Paññāvuddho, the main editor of the first edition of *Forest Path*, conducted the interview.
 The three monks interviewed have all in the meantime been abroad: Tan Jotimanto went to New Zealand, Tan Jayasiri to Australia, and Tan Dhīrapañño stayed with one of his former teachers in